nuelScript/rimehq-frontend-dashboard-assessment/README.md

 - Modular and reusable component structure
 - TypeScript for type safety and better DX
-- Custom hooks for complex state management
-- Separation of concerns with data, UI, and logic layers
+- Separation of concerns with data, UI, layers
 - Easy to extend and maintain codebase

 ## Performance Optimizations